-This simple paper angel craft will help your child practice cutting out circles.
-Use the free downloadable template to help your child create large and small angels for the Christmas tree or for pretty table decorations.
+This simple paper angel craft can help your child practice cutting out circles.
+Use my free downloadable template to help your child create large and small paper angels for the Christmas tree or for pretty table decorations.

 It is optional to decorate the circles, but my kids loved it.
 Plain white angels are equally attractive!